How to Become a Successful English Teacher

 If you’re just there to chat, your value is *less* than zero.

-Stop complaining that online ESL companies are paying native speakers five dollars an hour because you’re lucky you’re even getting that.
+Stop complaining that online ESL companies are paying native speakers five dollars an hour.
+If you don’t take yourself seriously, you’re lucky you’re even getting that.

 You are worth a negative amount.
 That student could be doing a million more enjoyable, or far more lucrative, things than reading some Breaking News English article and discussing it with you.

-So, if you’re on my blog because you think teaching English is a job anyone can do, then just do yourself a favor and leave.
+So, if you’re on my blog because you think teaching English is a job anyone can do, then do yourself a favor and find another career field.

 Other ESL teachers are out here with doctorates in linguistics and similar qualifications.
-For example, my good friend has a M.S.Ed. in TESOL from the University of Pennsylvania and she proctors the IELTS exam and teaches international students.
-There are private language academics that only hire English teachers once they have a Master’s in Education and a decade of experience, minimum.
+For example, my best friend’s sister has an M.S.Ed. in TESOL from the University of Pennsylvania, and she proctors the IELTS exam and teaches international students.
+There are private language academies that only hire English teachers once they have a Master’s in Education and a minimum of a decade of experience.
 You can’t do any of these people’s jobs.

 This leads us to the obvious question: Why did I write such an accessible blog if I’m now claiming teaching ESL is such a niche field?